jeci-sarl/libreoffice-online-repo/Readme.md

 Every self-respecting developer should have read link on how to ask smart questions: http://www.catb.org/~esr/faqs/smart-questions.html.

-After you've done that you can create issues in https://github.com/magenta-aps/libreoffice-online-repo/issues.
+After you've done that you can create issues in https://github.com/ArawaFr/libreoffice-online-repo/issues.

 ### Changelog

+**version 1.3.0**

+* Simply token cache mecanisme
+* Add ttl to token cache
+* Check Permission "READ" when creating token
+* Try to renew token when outdate (Prevent "Forbidden Error" after long inactivity)
+* Use secure NodeService in LOOLWPOITokenService (force check permission)
+* Permit to configure ttl token for testing

 **version 1.2.2**